allthingslinux/tux/docs/content/developer/concepts/core/plugins.md

 ---
 title: Plugin System
 description: Custom plugin system for self-hosters to extend Tux with their own commands and features.
+tags:
+  - developer-guide
+  - concepts
+  - core
+  - plugins
 ---

 # Plugin System

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 The plugin system lets you extend Tux with custom commands and features.
 Place your custom modules in the `plugins` directory, and they're automatically discovered and loaded when the bot starts.